Kwasi-Dankwa/condo-prediction/README.md

 ## Guiding Questions

-The purpose of this Guided Project is to explore the following questions:
+The purpose of this Project is to explore the following questions:

 * How Well does the Size of a Condominium in New York City Explain Sale Price?